 - To provide the PI with account information upon request.

-- To monitor expenditures according to the guidelines of the grant or contract.
+- To monitor post-audit expenditures according to the guidelines of the grant or contract.

 - To contact the department and/or PI regarding questionable expenditures and to coordinate corrections.

-- To inform the Principal Investigator, department, school, and/or college business office if the account is overspent.
+- To inform the department, school, or college business office, and PI if the account is overspent.

-- To approve timely salary or expense transfers after verifying that the money is available and that the expense was incurred within the time frame of the project.
+- To approve salary or cash transfers after verifying that the money is available and that the expense was incurred within the timeframe of the project.

 - To prepare and submit invoices, interim and final financial reports to sponsor.